Atheer-Ganayem/SnapWS/README.md

 # snapws

 ![Go Version](https://img.shields.io/badge/go-%3E=1.18-blue)
 ![License](https://img.shields.io/github/license/yourusername/snapws)
 ![Status](https://img.shields.io/badge/status-in%20development-yellow)

-A lightweight WebSocket library for Go, designed to make working with WebSockets **simple, intuitive, and minimal** — especially for developers who **just want it to work** without having to manage ping/pong, connection safety, or concurrency manually.
+A WebSocket library for Go, designed to make working with WebSockets **simple, intuitive, and minimal** — especially for developers who **just want it to work** without having to manage ping/pong, connection safety, or concurrency manually.

 > 🚧 **UNDER DEVELOPMENT** 🚧
 > This library is not yet production-ready.
 Expect breaking changes as development continues.

 > 🧠 **Why?**
 > Using [gorilla/websocket](https://github.com/gorilla/websocket) often felt like overkill.
 You had to write a lot of code, worry about race conditions, manually handle timeouts, and understand the WebSocket protocol more deeply than necessary.
 >
 > `snapws` handles the boring stuff for you — so you can **just send and receive messages**.

 ---

 ## ✨ Features

-- ✅ Minimal setup — just plug it into your HTTP server.
+- ✅ Minimal setup
-- ✅ Automatic handling of ping/pong (you don't need to write it).
+- ✅ Automatic handling of ping/pong and close frames.
 - ✅ Connection management built-in — no need to write your own manager.
 - ✅ Safe for concurrent use — internally protected.
 - ✅ Support for middlewares and connect/disconnect hooks.
-- ✅ Sensible defaults (timeouts, buffer sizes).
-- ✅ Supports both text and binary frames.
-- ✅ Read/write APIs.
+- ✅ Easy to use API with support of Context.

 ---